buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcElectricalDomain/PropertyEnumerations/PEnum_MountingMethodEnum.md

 ## Items

 ### PERFORATEDTRAY
-Perforated Tray
+Perforated Tray.

 ### LADDER
-Ladder
+Ladder.

 ### OTHER
-required category not on scale
+required category not on scale.

 ### NOTKNOWN
-Value is unkown
+Value is unkown.

 ### UNSET
-Value has not been specified
+Value has not been specified.